We Want You To Know

 Guaranteed Japanese Akoya Cultured Pearls

 When most consumers purchase Akoya pearls, they expect to get Japanese Akoya cultured pearls.
 Why do they expect Japanese Akoya, you might ask?
 Because the most well-known, highly- respected sellers of cultured pearls in America (including Tiffany & Co. and Mikimoto) have been exclusively selling Japanese Akoya cultured pearls for over a century and calling them "Akoya."
-Although Chinese Akoya pearls have their place in the consumer market, they are not yet considered investment- grade and the long-term durability of them is still unknown as they are new to the market.

 The World's Finest Pearls at Truly Wholesale Prices

-* The strand of pearls shown in the picture above are white b ody color.
+* The strand of pearls shown in the picture above are white body color.
 As you can see from the close-up, each pearl is strung on double-stranded silk thread with double knots to cushion the pearls.
 This is the same stringing technique used by fine jewelry stores such as Tiffany & Co. and Mikimoto.

 A World Renowned Brand

 As America's leading pearl company, it has become the mantra of our founder, Charlie, to offer our customers the cleanest, finest quality pearls in the world to honor the reputation we have earned through the cleanliness of our pearls.
-Over the 50-plus years Charlie has been in the business, he has built long- standing relationships with pearl farmers all over the world.
+Over the 50-plus years Charlie has been in the business, he has built long-standing relationships with pearl farmers all over the world.
 Relationships that go beyond business.
 Charlie has been true to his suppliers regardless of market conditions, and as a consequence, the farmers gather and safeguard their finest pearls for American Pearl.
 When you purchase pearls from American Pearl, you are guaranteed to purchase pearls that are finer quality than others, as they were selected first.

 Charlie